mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 You actually don't need this namespace, but TensorFlow uses namespace to organize everything.
 Using namespace here will make these variables and pointers unique to this file.

 `kTensorArenaSize` is the space you will allocate for TensorFlow to do its magic.
 This is to prevent dynamic memory allocation.
-But the thing is you will have to guess its size.
+It is hard to tell how much space you need, you have to guess its size and requires some trial and error.
 You can start with 1KByte.
-If it is not enough it will throw error when you run the program (that's when the serial output comes handy).
+If it is not enough it will throw an error when you run the program (that's when the serial output comes handy).
 Then you come back and increase its size.

 {% highlight javascript linenos %}
 //Enable the CPU Cache